Merck/Data-Profiler/infrastructure/standalone/README.md

 minikube update-context
 ```

-Lastly, the enviroment must be configured to use minikube's Docker daemon.
+Lastly, the environment must be configured to use minikube's Docker daemon.
 Please note, you will need to run this command in any newly opened shell.

 ```shell
 eval $(minikube docker-env)